dotnet/tye/docs/tutorials/hello-tye/00_run_locally.md

 ## Next Steps

-Now that you are able to run a multi-project application with [`tye run`](/docs/reference/commandline/tye-run.md), move on to the [Frontend Backend Deploy Sample](frontend_backend_deploy.md) to learn how to deploy this application to Kubernetes.
+Now that you are able to run a multi-project application with [`tye run`](/docs/reference/commandline/tye-run.md), move on to [the next step (deploy)](01_deploy.md) to learn how to deploy this application to Kubernetes.